noseka1/noseka1.github.io/source/_posts/2015-05-31-openstack-dynamic-dns-updates.markdown

 categories: devops cloud
 ---

-Our todays user story is: As a private cloud user I'd like to have virtual machines registered with internal DNS.
+Our today's user story is: As a private cloud user I'd like to have virtual machines registered with internal DNS.
 Let's look at how a software practitioner solves this problem in a truly agile way.

 <!-- more -->